OUR TEAM

 CBT follows an evidence-based process that highlights the influence of our Thoughts, Feelings and Behaviours and the impact this has on our mental health.
 By utilising the structure of CBT, I will guide you along the path to your desired goals and outcomes.
 In learning this process, you will develop new skills and build confidence in maintaining your mental health.

 Hello, my name is Aysha.
-I am a trainee counsellor using the Psychodynamic approach and I have a special interest and additional training in trauma and somatics.
+I am a qualified counsellor using the Psychodynamic approach and I have a special interest and additional training in trauma and somatics.

 I provide a safe, compassionate, and non-judgemental space for us to work together, exploring the issues that are affecting you.
 Working Psychodynamically means we consider how your past experiences may be affecting the present, perhaps through repeated patterns of behaviour or through unconscious defence mechanisms.
 We will work together to bring awareness to these unconscious patterns and how they arose, with the aim of empowering you to make more conscious choices in your relationships and for yourself.
-I am a student member of BACP and COSCA.
+I am an individual member of BACP and working towards full member registration.

-My name is Chantal and I am a trainee in Psychodynamic counselling which highlights the significance of the unconscious mind, defence mechanisms and the impact our early childhood experiences can have on how we feel about the world, relationships and ourselves.
+My name is Chantal and I am a qualified Psychodynamic counsellor which highlights the significance of the unconscious mind, defence mechanisms and the impact our early childhood experiences can have on how we feel about the world, relationships and ourselves.

 Whether you feel stuck in life, conflicted, anxious or depressed and don’t know why, I create a therapeutic safe space where you will feel seen, heard and valued as a person.
 I strive to help my clients uncover underlying meanings, patterns, and conflicts, facilitating deeper self-understanding and personal growth.
 As a reflective practitioner, I focus on tailoring my approach to meet the unique needs and goals of each individual client, drawing from a range of theories and techniques as appropriate.